 Psalm 27:13 says, “I am still confident of this: I will see the goodness of the Lord in the land of the living.”
 I am too!
 Children’s books remind me to focus on that goodness.
 Let us “gaze upon the beauty of the Lord” (Psalm 27:4) all the days of our lives!

 3. I am a children’s book author.
 My first picture book, The Christmas House (Ideals Children’s Books), was published in 2008.
-My new picture book, Your Nursery Is an Everywhere, is forthcoming with Blue Whale Press.
+My new picture book, Your Nursery Is an Everywhere, was recently released by Blue Whale Press.
 I keep writing, hoping to add a few more droplets to the sparkling pool of children’s literature.